angus-g/lagrangian-filtering/docs/filter.rst

 There are other filters available in the :py:mod:`filtering.filter` module, such as one that performs the filtering in frequency space (may give a sharper cutoff, at the expense of possible ringing), or that allows variation of the cutoff frequency over the domain.
+Alternatively, the default :py:class:`~filtering.filter.Filter` can be constructed with a different order, and as a highpass, lowpass, or bandpass filter, depending on the required application.

 If an alternate filter is constructed, it can be attached to the :py:class:`~filtering.filtering.LagrangeFilter`::